 Long Scale Bass

 A long scale bass guitar usually measures around 34 inches (86.36 cm) long.
 This type of guitar was introduced by a famous American inventor known as Leo Fender, the creator of the Precision Bass, or “P Bass” guitar, debuted in 1951.
-It was through this invention that the long scale bass grew in popularity among musicians and became the standard size for the bass guitar.
+It was through this invention that the long scale bass grew in popularity among musicians and became the standard size for the bass guitar (Why Are Bass Guitars So Quiet?).

 Due to the long scale’s length, the tension on the strings is increased.
 This makes the pitch of the notes played lower in comparison to the short scale bass.
 Increased pressure also causes the long scale bass to produce more clear and defined bass.

 The long scale bass is generally heavier than other variations of bass guitars.
 The extended scale length causes a longer neck length to be used, which causes the guitar to weigh more.
-This increased weight is usually not a problem if you are playing sitting down, but for professional musicians, it can be harder to play a long scale bass guitar.
+This increased weight is usually not a problem if you are playing sitting down, but for professional musicians, it can be harder to play a long scale bass guitar (Question: why is bass played with fingers).

 Short Scale Bass